Lifespan: 50-150 years.

 Leaf retention: Evergreen.

-thin sweet flesh, with a date-like or caramel taste.
+thin sweet flesh, has a date-like or caramel taste when eaten fresh.

-Leaves: Green, wide fan shape, center rib, fan divides past half-way point
+Leaves: A green, wide fan shape with a center rib, dividing past the half-way

-Stems: Trunk grows to 1.5' diameter.
-The trunks of palms do not have
+Stems: The trunk grows to a 1.5' diameter.
+The leaf stalks have small or non-existent

 Toxic / Danger: No. Possible small spines on leaf stalks.